aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 - Stop your node and remove the data directory.
 - Download the `genesis.blob` and `waypoint.txt` file published by Aptos Labs team.
 - Pull the latest changes on `testnet` branch, make sure you're at commit `898fdc4f4ae7eb2a7dad0b4da9b293d7510b5732`
-- Close the metrics port `9101` and REST API port `80` for your validator and fullnode
+- Close the metrics port `9101` and REST API port `80` for your validator (you can leave it open for fullnode).
 - Restarting the node

 ### Using Docker